Abstract

 among Systems owners and citizens from various perspectives.
 Raising awareness

-of solitariness can pave the way for identifying isolated characters at the
+of solitariness can pave the way for identifying isolated characters in time.

-right time.
-Its address prevents a wide variety of drama and tragic losses that
+Its address prevents a wide range of drama and tragic losses that the system

-the system owner hardly controls.
-Isolation awareness can save isolated systems
+owner can hardly control.
+Isolation awareness can save isolated systems from

 Introduction